Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsDSP/AIE/README.md

 </details>

-# Resource Utilization & Power, Throughput & Latency, and Performance per Watt
+# Performance Details

-For all applications, designers must work to predefined specifications and build a system for their specific deployment by meeting their system requirements with respect to their available resources, latency, throughput, performance and power.
+For all applications, designers must work to predefined specifications and build a system for their specific deployment by meeting their system requirements with respect to their available resources, latency, throughput, performance, and power.
 In this section, it is outlined how to measure those characteristics for the AI Engine implementation in this tutorial.

 <details>
-<summary>Resource Utilization & Power</summary>
+<summary>Resource Utilization and Power</summary>

-### Resource Utilization & Power
+### Resource Utilization and Power

 Resource utilization and power are measured using Vivado, vcdanalyze, and Xilinx Power Estimator (XPE) for Versal (2020.3 version) tools.